-About Leslie Controls
+Leslie Controls History and Asbestos

 Leslie Controls was founded by Canadian John Leslie in 1905.
 Leslie invented the steam-powered snowplow that could be used by trains to clear tracks.

-Leslie Controls quickly built a reputation in the industry for high-quality, reliable parts, particularly its regulators and steam pressure valves.
+- Leslie Controls quickly built a reputation in the industry for high-quality, reliable parts, particularly its regulators and steam pressure valves.
 Eventually, this hard-earned reputation led to contracts with the United States military.

-Eventually, Leslie Controls moved to Tampa, Florida.
+- Eventually, Leslie Controls moved to Tampa, Florida.
 In the 1990s, the company further expanded its product, breaking into other areas of fluid management.